Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

 When there are many intersections between the curves in the sample, the previous definitions may become excessively restrictive, leading to values close to 1 and 0 for almost all the curves.
 Consequently, modified versions, denoted as $\mathrm{MEI}_n(x)$ for the epigraph index and $\mathrm{MHI}_n(x)$ for the hypograph index, are introduced to handle this issue:

 where $\lambda$ stands for Lebesgue's measure on $\mathbb{R}$.
-These definitions allow for the interpretation of the indexes as the proportion of time (when $\mathcal{I}$ is considered as a time interval) that the curves in the sample are above/below $x$.
+These definitions allow for the interpretation of the indices as the proportion of time (when $\mathcal{I}$ is considered as a time interval) the curves in the sample are above or below $x$, respectively.